sirji-ai/sirji/README.md

 An Agent in the Sirji framework is a modular AI component that performs a specific task based on a custom pseudo code.

-An agent defines its skills in an agent.yml file.
-This file lists the skills of the agent and the pseudo code to follow for each skill.
+An agent defines its skill and pseudo code to follow for working on that skill in an agent.yml file.
 It also specifies the LLM provider and model to be used for inference.
 Additionally, it lists the sub-agents that can be invoked from within the agent to complete certain parts of the task.

 ### Recipe (recipe.json)